stephenry/u/README.md

 Admit an input vector if all prefix sub-vectors are themselves valid partial unary encodings.

 An array of cells is used to detect a valid unary encoding from LSB to MSB.
-The LSB of the vector must be a valid value for a unary encoding: 1'b1 in the normal-form case, 1'b0 in the complimented form case.
+The LSB of the vector must be a valid value for a unary encoding: 1'b1 in the normal-form case, 1'b0 in the complimented-form case.
 Detect presence of edges with increasing index.
 The presence of duplicate edges in the vector kills the match operation.
-At least one edge must be present to match a valid unary encoding.
-The final index must correspond to a valid terminal value for the unary encoding: 1'b0 in the normal-form case, 1'b1 in the complimented for case.
+Exactly one edge must be present to match a valid unary encoding.
+The final index must correspond to a valid terminal value for the unary encoding: 1'b0 in the normal-form case, 1'b1 in the complimented-form for case.
 Circuit complexity is linear on W and is therefore inefficient when compared against the other solutions.
 Solution is noteworthy due to its non-trivial circuit implementation.

 ## Instructions